• March 24: An Evening with Tony Dungy

 Are you or someone you know looking for a new opportunity to make a meaningful impact?

-We're excited to announce that we have three open positions available—and we're looking for passionate, talented, Christ-centered individuals to join our team!
+We're excited to announce that we have multiple open positions available—and we're looking for passionate, talented, Christ-centered individuals to join our team!

 • Who is Center for Christian Virtue?